Swiss Society for the Common Good: Cantonal and regional charitable societies

-In addition to the Swiss Charitable Society (SGG), independent charitable societies have been established in almost all cantons.
-The SGG works closely with cantonal, regional, and local charitable societies.
+In addition to the Swiss Charitable Society (SSCG), independent charitable societies have been established in almost all cantons.
+The SSCG works closely with cantonal, regional, and local charitable societies.
 The cantonal and regional societies have developed very differently over time and have taken on various forms.
 The Society for the Good and Charitable in Basel is an important partner of the public sector in the social policy of the canton of Basel-Stadt, as is the Charitable Society of the canton of Zug.
 The Bernese Economic and Charitable Society is particularly important for the farming population of the canton and beyond, with its newspaper Schweizer Bauer.

-In the 1830s, the SGG encouraged the formation of women's associations dedicated to the education and training of young women.
+In the 1830s, the SSCG encouraged the formation of women's associations dedicated to the education and training of young women.
 By the middle of the 19th century, 1,030 charitable women's associations had been established, and in 1888, the Swiss Charitable Women's Association (SGF) was founded, which initially focused on the issue of domestic science education.
 This was triggered by the hardship faced by the population at the end of the 19th century, with unemployment and few training opportunities for women.
 Home economics lessons were combined with the hygiene movement led by doctors for the benefit of public health.
 The association promoted efforts that led to compulsory home economics lessons in the 1930s, known as the "Rüebli-RS" (carrot military service).